cultuurnet/apidocs/projects/uitpas/docs/pay-with-UiTPAS-points.md

 > ##### Permissions to create and redeem rewards
 >
-> To be able to create and redeem rewards for an organizer, your client needs to receive the related rewards permissions for the organizer you are creating and redeeming these rewards for.
+> To be able to create and redeem rewards for an organizer, your client needs to have the `REWARDS_WRITE` and `REWARDS_REDEEM` permissions for the organizer you are creating and redeeming these rewards for.
+You can get access to your list of organizers with the [GET /permissions endpoint](/reference/uitpas.json/paths/~1permissions).

 ## Workflow overview